CycleOperators/docs/changelog/2025-07-10-advanced-memory-metrics/index.md

 - Stable memory size - 500GB (can up to as large as the single canister limit)

 Understanding these memory limits and using CycleOps to monitor and set appropriate alert thresholds allows you to:
-- **Catch leaks early:** use memory alerts surface spikes in heap or stable memory immediately
+- **Catch leaks early:** Get alerted immediately when heap or stable memory usage spikes.
-- **Save money:** visualize and optimize memory growth over time, saving on storage cycle costs.
+- **Save money:** Track and optimize memory growth over time, saving on storage cycle costs.
-- **Avoid catastrophic overflows:** Canister heap memory overflows are extremely hard to recover from.
-Set up heap memory alerts in CycleOps to migrate canister memory before it's too late!
+- **Avoid memory cliffs:** Set proactive heap alerts to avoid hitting unfixable overflow errors and ensure smooth canister migrations.

 ### What about email alerts?
 Quickly set up memory email alerts for individual canisters by clicking on the canister -> settings -> alerts.